anvilco/spectaql/README.md

 2. Provide a standalone JSON file containing your metadata to be "woven" into your introspection query results by SpectaQL.
 SpectaQL uses the `addMetadata` method from [our Apollo Plugin](https://www.npmjs.com/package/@anvilco/apollo-server-plugin-introspection-metadata) under the hood, so please see the documentation there or [this example](https://github.com/anvilco/spectaql/blob/main/examples/data/metadata.json) file to understand its format.
 3. If you are providing your schema information via an SDL file or files, leverage the [SpectaQL Directive](#the-spectaql-directive) feature to provide your metadata in your SDL through directives.
 See the [SpectaQL Directive](#the-spectaql-directive) for more information.

-**NOTE**: Another way to ensure that things are not documented is to pass your GraphQL Instrospection Results through [Microfiber][microfiber] and perform the removal of any Types, Fields, Queries etc before they even reach SpectaQL.
+**NOTE**: Another way to ensure that things are not documented is to pass your GraphQL Introspection Results through [Microfiber][microfiber] and perform the removal of any Types, Fields, Queries etc before they even reach SpectaQL.
 Just a thought.

 ## The SpectaQL Directive
 If you are providing your schema information via an SDL file or files, you can leverage the `@spectaql` directive and pass any of the supported `metadata` options to the `options` argument of that directive.
 This is a useful approach for those who are taking an "SDL-first" development approach.
 See the `spectaqlDirective` option in the [`config-example.yml`](https://github.com/anvilco/spectaql/blob/main/config-example.yml) file for more information on how to enable and implement this approach.